 Costa Rica TEFL Certification Course in Heredia

-Earn your TESOL certification while living the “Pura Vida” lifestyle in Heredia, Costa Rica.
+Earn your TEFL certification while living the “Pura Vida” lifestyle in Heredia, Costa Rica.

 Get your TESOL certification while living the pura vida lifestyle in Heredia, Costa Rica.
 Known as the province of flowers, Heredia gives you the best of all worlds: wonderful nightlife, a safe environment, a true cultural experience and tons of places to explore.
 With our network of schools and job placement assistance, getting your certification in Costa Rica is by far the easiest way to get a job teaching English in Central America.
 Or, use your summer break to get your TESOL certification under your belt for teaching positions or programs once you graduate.